What Is Thim?

 In a similar vein, while Thim’s ISR therapy could foreseeably help you fall asleep faster and remain asleep longer, there doesn’t seem to be any clinical support that it can necessarily help you sleep better (i.e. that it can improve sleep quality).

-Finally, as we outline in The Risks of Backing a Crowdfunding Campaign, one of the most common complaints associated with these types of projects is that extensive delays occur.
+Finally, one of the most common complaints associated with these types of projects is that extensive delays occur.
 Sometimes, these companies all but disappear off the face of the earth, never to be heard from again.